openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 * improved throughput from using multiple devices at once,
 * increase in performance stability due to multiple devices sharing inference workload.

-What is important, the Multi-Device mode does not change the application logic, so it does not require you to explicitly compile the model on every device or create and balance inference requests.
-From the application point of view, this is just a conventional device that internally handles the actual machinery.
+Importantly, the Multi-Device mode does not change the application logic, so it does not require you to explicitly compile the model on every device or create and balance inference requests.
+It appears to use a typical device but internally handles the actual hardware.

 Note that performance increase in this mode comes from utilizing multiple devices at once.
 This means that you need to provide the devices with enough inference requests to keep them busy or you will not benefit much from using MULTI.